 How to make your downsize move more manageable

-When you’ve made the decision to downsize your home you need to be hard-hearted when it comes to deciding what items you should dispose of.
-Use the rule that if you haven’t used or worn an item for 12 months then you can really do without it!
-Getting rid of duplicates is a good example of how you can declutter without too much effort.
+When you’ve decided to downsize your home, you need to be hard-hearted when it comes to deciding what items you should dispose of.
+Use the rule that if you haven’t used or worn an item for 12 months, then you can really do without it!
+Reducing duplicates is a good example of decluttering without too much effort.

-Before you start to declutter your home a good idea is to make a plan with specific goals for all the rooms you want to tackle.
-Take one room or space at a time, and set a finishing date for each phase, with deadlines that are achievable.
-Work on areas that you know will take longer such as the garage or the loft on a different day to avoid any additional stress.
+Before you start to declutter your home the good idea is to make a plan with specific goals for all the rooms you want to tackle.
+Take one room or space at a time, and set a finishing date for each phase, with achievable deadlines.
+Work on areas that you know will take longer such as the garage or the loft, on a different day to avoid any additional stress.

 Create a system that lets you sort as you work.
 Having containers that separate items are an easy way to ensure goods are thrown away, disposed of, or safely stored for moving.
-There are several options for getting rid of goods and these include recycling, donations to your local charity, or even having a garage sale.
+There are several options for getting rid of goods, including recycling, donations to your local charity, or even having a garage sale.

-If items are too large to fit comfortably in given spaces you may have to consider selling them and replacing them with smaller versions.
-If there’s not a designated area for specific items simply don’t take them.
+If items are too large to fit comfortably in given spaces, you may have to consider selling them and replacing them with smaller versions.
+If there’s no designated area for specific items, don’t take them.
 Bear in mind you may need to be creative in using space effectively under the stairs, on the walls, and in-room corners in your new home.

 Make a floor plan